3.7 Examinations and Examination Boards

 34. During Semester One, the external examiner(s) shall perform all the tasks normally associated with examining such as the approval of examination papers.
 The external examiner(s) will not be required to attend Examination Board meetings but may do so if he or she wishes.
 Consultation shall take place by correspondence or other appropriate means.
 The external examiner(s) shall attend Examination Board meetings and perform all functions normally associated with examining in Semester Two.

-35. All Departmental/Institute Examination Boards make recommendations to the Senate Examination Board, which confirms final awards (please refer to the Senate Examination Board Terms of Reference).
+35. All Departmental/Faculty Examination Boards make recommendations to the Senate Examination Board, which confirms final awards (please refer to the Senate Examination Board Terms of Reference).

 36. The results list shall be signed by the Chair of the Examination Board and by the external examiner(s).
 In respect of those external examiners not present, suitable arrangements shall be made for obtaining their endorsement of the results proposed.